Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 - replace the data in the node to be deleted with the node we found in the previous step
 - we then need to go and delete the node whose data we stole

-If you have duplicate values, bes tto place them in the right child because then you'll have a stable sort.
+If you have duplicate values, best to place them in the right child because then you'll have a stable sort.

 Like linked lists, trees have a linked structure.

+Deletion and insertion are O(logn).

+Worst case is O(n) where inserting sorted nodes (only 2 child per node).

 ## Vs arrays
 Sorted arrays are good for searching but bad for add and remove.
 Binary search trees are good at both.